 When you can’t be with your Grandchildren, when they are long-distance or when other circumstances are keeping you apart, you can still connect with these great Games to Play on FaceTime with Grandchildren.

-FaceTime games with Grandchildren, along with other activities will keep you in touch!
+FaceTime games with kids, along with other activities will keep you in touch!

 Games to Play on FaceTime with Grandchildren

-Whether playing games, doing activities, or simply visiting on a video chat, these FaceTime games to play with grandchildren are loads of fun!
+Whether playing games, doing activities, or simply visiting on a video chat, these FaceTime games to play with kids are loads of fun!

-Take your pick of platforms, choose an activity, and have a blast connecting with your Grandchildren!
+Take your pick of platforms, choose an activity, find fun things to do on FaceTime and have a blast connecting with your Grandchildren!

 P.S.
 It might be a good idea to have the latest update on your phone, tablet or desktop, just be sure everything is secure and functioning.